puppetlabs/bolt/developer-docs/bolt-api-servers.md

 - `ssl-cipher-suites`: Array, *optional* - TLS cipher suites in order of preference ([default](#default-ssl-cipher-suites)).
 - `loglevel`: String, *optional* - Bolt log level, acceptable values are `debug`, `info`, `notice`, `warn`, `error` (default `notice`).
 - `logfile`: String, *optional* - Path to log file.
-- `whitelist`: Array, *optional* - A list of hosts which can connect to pe-bolt-server.
+- `allowlist`: Array, *optional* - A list of hosts which can connect to pe-bolt-server.

-**Bolt Server Only Options**
 - `concurrency`: Integer, *optional* - The maximum number of server threads (default `100`).
-- `projects-dir`: String, *optional* - Path to bolt-projects dir managed by code manager when serving bolt-project content for team console.
+- `projects-dir`: String, *required* - Path to bolt-projects dir managed by code manager when serving bolt-project content.

-**Plan Executor Only Options**
+- `builtin-content-dir`: Array, *required* - A list of directory paths that contain built-in content for all projects.
-- `modulepath`: String, *required* - The path to modules to read plans from
+- `cache-dir`: String, *required* - Path to directory on disk where content will be cached.
-- `orchestrator-url`: String, *required* - The hostname of the orchestrator service
+- `file-server-uri`: String, *required* - URI to get task/plan file content from.
-- `workers`: Integer, *optional* - The number of worker processes to create (default `1`).

 **Environment Variable Options**
 The following configuration options can be set with environment variables.
 - `BOLT_SSL_CERT`
 - `BOLT_SSL_KEY`
 - `BOLT_SSL_CA_CERT`